- Harvard University

 Mr. Chernack served as law clerk to the Honorable Ralph K. Winter, Chief Judge, United States Court of Appeals for the Second Circuit and to the Honorable Jack B. Weinstein, Senior Judge, United States District Court for the Eastern District of New York.
 He was a judge for The George Washington University Law School's 2008-2009 Van Vleck Moot Court Competition and was an Articles Editor of the Yale Law Journal.

-Mr. Chernack is an adjunct Professorial Lecturer in Law at George Washington University Law School.
-He serves as President of the Board of the D.C.
+Mr. Chernack is the Chairman of the Town Council of Section 5 of Chevy Chase.
+He has served as an adjunct Professorial Lecturer in Law at George Washington University Law School and as President of the Board of the D.C.
 Public Library Foundation.

 - Ruling on Utility Poles Mandatory Warning Protects Against Forced Speech

 - Managing Appeals in Multidistrict Litigation